 2016 was our 65th anniversary!!
 However, we are not slowing down a bit.
 The Fort Myers Beach Art Association was incorporated in 1951.
-Over 65 years later, we continue to be aa all-volunteer member operated, not-for-profit art association.
+Over 65 years later, we continue to be an all-volunteer member operated, not-for-profit art association.
 We are an easy-going, fun-loving and art-loving bunch of down-to-earth friendly folks.
 Our working gallery is a place to go where everyone knows your name or soon will!

-FMBAA Art Scholarship program
+FMBAA Student Scholarship Program

 Each year, FMBAA works with local high schools to encourage students to enter the Student Scholarship Show in April.
 Over $3000 is distributed to winners and runners-up if they pursue art education in college.
-Proceeds from events and donations received at FMBAA through the year go directly to the Student Scholarship Fund.

 Our Working Art Gallery